 Students in most of the college's majors are eligible to participate in the University's Honors Program, undergraduate research, and Degree with Distinction.
-Honors Degrees are available to students in programs offered by the Departments of Health, Nutrition, and Exercise Sciences, and Medical Technology, and the School of Nursing.
+Honors Degrees are available to students in programs offered by the Departments of Health, Nutrition, and Exercise Sciences, Medical Technology, and Nursing.